Adolio/Starling-Spatial-Deactivator/README.md

 You will be able to basically do what you want with a game object when it is considered as active or inactive.

 This library could be useful for you if:
-- Your game objects could leave a defined active area (camera view for instance) and therefore needs to be deactivated.
+- Your game objects could leave a defined active area (camera view for instance) and therefore they need to be deactivated.
 - Your game objects could interact with each other and you need to make sure that colliding game objects are "safely" deactivated.

-For further details about the implementation, please have a look to the [demo page](http://adolio.ch/projects/Starling-Spatial-Deactivator).
+For further details about the implementation, please have a look at the [demo page](http://adolio.ch/projects/Starling-Spatial-Deactivator).

 ## ▶️ Live demo